Interpretation of XENON1T excess with MeV boosted dark matter: Introduction

-In this paper we introduce two scalar DM particles $S_A$ and $S_B$ to interpret the XENON1T excess with a light vector mediator $X$.
-The DM particles $S_A$ and $S_B$ are under possible dark symmetry in the hidden sector with a small mass splitting $m_{S_A}-m_{S_B}>0$.
-The DM particle $S_B$ is dark charged and $S_A$ is neutral.
-The pair of $S_B S_B^\ast$ can be produced via the dark annihilation process of $S_A S_A^\ast$ $\to S_B S_B^\ast$ mediated by a new scalar $\phi$.
-The present dark annihilation can thus provide a source of boosted $S_B S_B^\ast$.
-The scattering between electron and the boosted $S_B$ mediated by $X$ boson may give an explanation of the keV electron excess observed by XENON1T.
-The relic abundance of $S_B S_B^\ast$ could be significantly reduced by the transition of $S_B S_B^\ast \to $ $X X$.
-Thus, it will be compatible with the stringent bound on un-boosted $S_B$-electron scattering in DM direct detections.
+In this paper we introduce two complex scalar DM particles $S_A$ and $S_B$ to interpret the XENON1T excess with a light vector mediator $X$.
+The DM particles $S_A$ and $S_B$ are under possible dark symmetry in the hidden sector with $m_{S_A}\simeq m_{S_B}$, and some dark sector numbers are carried by both $S_A$ and $S_B$ to keep the stability of DM.
+The DM particle $S_B$ is dark charged and $S_A$ is neutral with a small mass splitting $m_{S_A}-m_{S_B}>0$ which can be introduced from radiative corrections or substructures.
+The pair of $S_B S_B^\dagger$ can be produced via the dark annihilation process of $S_A S_A^\dagger$ $\to S_B S_B^\dagger$ mediated by a new scalar $\phi$.
+The present dark annihilation can thus provide a source of boosted $S_B$.
+The scattering between electron and the boosted $S_B$ mediated by $X$ boson may explain the keV electron excess observed by XENON1T.
+Besides the boosted $S_B$ accounting for the XENON1T keV excess, there would be a fraction of un-boosted $S_B$ around the Earth.
+The relic abundance of $S_B$ could be significantly reduced by the transition of $S_B S_B^\dagger \to $ $X X$.
+Thus, it will be compatible with the stringent bound on un-boosted $S_B-$electron scattering in DM direct detections.
 This tangible approach will be explored in this paper.